napari/napari.github.io/README.md

 </details>

-To deploy with the Napari theme, you'll need to uncommend the steps in the [deploy.yml](.github/workflows/deploy.yml) workflow:
+To deploy with the napari theme, you'll need to uncomment the steps in the [deploy.yml](.github/workflows/deploy.yml) workflow:

 <details>